TatianaIng96/booky/README.md

 - It is a book page that allows you to buy books.
 - Allows the user to create an account, add books to the cart and purchase one or more books

+##Start running 🚀
+These instructions will allow you to obtain a copy of the running project in your local machine, for the purpose of development and testing.

 ## Getting Started

 For the project to function correctly, 3 repositories must be cloned that correspond to the back-end, the front-end and the project that contains the landing page: